-scaleFactor – This required integer in the range 10 to 100 shall represent the video scaling parameter, where 100 represents full-screen (no scaling);
+scaleFactor – This required double value in the range 10.0 to 100.0 shall represent the video scaling parameter, where 100.0 represents full-screen (no scaling);

-xPos – This required integer in the range 0 to 100 shall represent the X-axis location of the left side of the RMP’s video window, represented as a percentage of the full width of the screen.
-A value of 0 indicates the left side of the video window is aligned with the left side of the display window.
-A value of 50 indicates the left side of the video window is aligned with the vertical centerline of the display window, etc.
+xPos – This required double value in the range 0.0 to 100.0 shall represent the X-axis location of the left side of the RMP’s video window, represented as a percentage of the full width of the screen.
+A value of 0.0 indicates the left side of the video window is aligned with the left side of the display window.
+A value of 50.0 indicates the left side of the video window is aligned with the vertical centerline of the display window, etc.

-yPos – This required integer in the range 0 to 100 shall represent the Y-axis location of the top of the RMP’s video window, represented as a percentage of the full height of the screen.
-A value of 0 indicates the top of the video window is aligned with the top of the display window.
-A value of 50 indicates the top of the video window is aligned with the horizontal centerline of the display window, etc.
+yPos – This required double value in the range 0.0 to 100.0 shall represent the Y-axis location of the top of the RMP’s video window, represented as a percentage of the full height of the screen.
+A value of 0.0 indicates the top of the video window is aligned with the top of the display window.
+A value of 50.0 indicates the top of the video window is aligned with the horizontal centerline of the display window, etc.

 The zero axis of the coordinate system shall be the upper left corner, as with CSS.